alameddinc/OwnGraph/README.md

 ## For Run
 Please run this command on Terminal.
-(Dont forget install modules with `npm install`)
+(Dont forget installing modules with `npm install`)

 `npm run start:dev`